Evaluation of Position-related Information in Multipath Components for Indoor Positioning: Introduction

 Location awareness is a key component of many future wireless applications.
-Achieving the needed level of accuracy \emph{robustly} is still elusive, especially in indoor environments which are characterized by harsh multipath conditions.
-Promising candidate systems thus either use sensing technologies that provide remedies against multipath or they fuse information from multiple information sources \cite{ShenJSAC2012,Conti2014}. \emph{Multipath-assisted indoor positioning} employs both of these strategies.
-Ultra-wideband (UWB) signals are used to facilitate the separation of multipath components (MPCs).
-Knowing the floor plan, these MPCs can be associated to the local geometry and used as additional (virtual) anchors (VAs).
-In this way, additional position-related information is exploited that is contained in the radio signals.
+Achieving the needed level of accuracy \emph{robustly}\footnote{We define robustness as the percentage of cases in which a system can achieve its given potential accuracy.} is still elusive, especially in indoor environments which are characterized by harsh multipath conditions.
+Promising candidate systems thus either use sensing technologies that provide remedies against multipath or they fuse information from multiple information sources \cite{ShenJSAC2012,Conti2014}.
+WLAN-based systems make use of existing infrastructure and exploit the position dependence of the received signal strength \cite{MazuelasSTSP2009}.
+However, the latter shows a relatively large variance w.r.t. the position-related parameters such as the distance, even with an optimized deployment \cite{FiccoTMC2014}.

+In \emph{Multipath-assisted indoor positioning,} multipath components (MPCs) can be associated to the local geometry using a known floor plan.
+In this way, MPCs can be seen as signals from additional (virtual) anchors (VAs).
+Ultra-wideband (UWB) signals are used because of their superior time resolution and to facilitate the separation of MPCs.
+Hence, additional position-related information is exploited that is contained in the radio signals.

 This is in contrast to competing approaches, which either detect and avoid non-line-of-sight (NLOS) measurements \cite{MaranoJSAC2010}, mitigate errors induced by strong multipath conditions \cite{WymeerschTC2012}, or employ more realistic statistical models for the distribution of the range estimates \cite{LuICC2013}.
 Cooperation between agents is another method to increase the amount of available information \cite{WymeerschProc2009} and thus to reduce the localization outage.
 Actual exploitation of multipath propagation requires prior knowledge \cite{ShenGlobecomm2009}.
 This can be the floor plan, like in this work and related approaches \cite{ParhizkarICASSP2014}, or a set of known antenna locations to enable beamforming (e.g. in imaging \cite{LeigsneringSPM2014}).
 In an inverse problem, the room geometry can be inferred from the multipath and known measurement locations \cite{DokmanicPNAS2013}.